 Also called segmental vitiligo, this type causes color loss on one part, or segment, of the skin.
 Hair color also may be lost in the involved area.
 Often, a bit of hair on the head, an eyelash, or eyebrow turns white.
 Color loss often occurs for a year or two, and then stops.

 Color loss occurs only on the head, hands, and feet.

 Color loss occurs on most of the body.

 Through effective, the results will be slow.
 One type, narrowband ultraviolet B (NB-UVB), requires two to three treatment sessions per week for several months.
 Patients may receive NB-UVB therapy by standing in a light box a few times per week or by getting localized laser treatments.
 NB-UVB works best on the face and trunk.
 The hands and feet seem the least likely to respond.

 These topical medicines are applied at home as directed.
 Medicines that a dermatologist may prescribe include a topical corticosteroid or calcipotrial.
 Like light therapy, topical medications work slowly to return color to the skin.

 To return color to the skin more quickly, a dermatologist may combine treatments.
 For example, a dermatologist may prescribe both a topical corticosteroid and calcipotriol.
 For patients undergoing NV-UVB light therapy, a dermatologist also may prescribe a topical therapy to be used at home.

 Patients who apply these creams and ointments must be carefully monitored.
 Be sure to keep all of your appointments.

 Everyone who has vitiligo can benefit from sun protection.
-Skin that has lost color sunburns very easily.
-A sunburn can make vitiligo worse.
+Skin that has lost color sunburns very easily and a sunburn can make vitiligo worse.

 For people who have pale skin, avoiding a tan often makes vitiligo less noticeable.
 This can eliminate the need for treatment.